dataset-ninja/face-mask-detection/README.md

 # Face Mask Detection

-Face Mask Detection is a dataset for object detection tasks.
+Face Mask Detection is a dataset for object detection task.